 Seller says: You can move in right now if you pay me \$XX,XXX to get started and then \$XXX per month plus interest until it is all paid off.
 I'm keeping the deed and title to the house until you have paid in full.
-And if you do not make your payments, I'm kicking you out, keeping your money, and you forfeit your rights under the land contract
+And if you do not make your payments, I'm kicking you out, keeping your money, and you forfeit your rights under the land contract title.
+Seller keeps "legal" title.
+Seller's name stays on the deed.
+Buyer files a "Memorandum of Land Contract" with the Register of Deeds.
+Buyer gets Principal Residence Exemption to reduce annual property tax bill.
+And other tax benefits, too.

 Buyer says: I need a place to live.
 My credit is terrible.
 Bank interest rates are crazy.
 I have \$XX,XXX to get started and I can make the monthly payments.
-Besides, even if I miss payments and the Seller tries to kick me out and forfeit the land contract, I have months to make up those payments and reinstate the land contract in full.
-Whatta dea!!
+Besides, even if I miss payments and the Seller tries to kick me out and forfeit the land contract, I have months to make the sequence of the land contract is full. up those payments and reinstate the land contract in full.
+Whatta deal!